AlokChedambath64/Crossword/README.md

 We’ll add the additional constraint that all words must be different: the same word should not be repeated multiple times in the puzzle.

-The challenge ahead, then, is write a program to find a satisfying assignment: a different word (from a given vocabulary list) for each variable such that all of the unary and binary constraints are met.

 # Understanding

 There are two Python files in this project: crossword.py and generate.py.